Update on this story

-- On 1-Jul-08 sections of the regulation requiring organizations to report serious electrical incidents or defects came into effect.
+- On 1-Jul-08 sections of the regulation requiring organisations to report serious electrical incidents or defects came into effect.

 What is the Registry?

 Registration must be completed by 30-Aug-09.
-A fee of $350 Canadian dollars must be paid in the first year, with a reduced fee in each following year.
+A fee of CA$350 must be paid in the first year, with a reduced fee in each following year.

-More information on the Registry can be found on the ESA web site in the Product Safety area.
-There are a number of FAQ’s available from this page as well.
+More information on the Registry can be found on the ESA website in the Product Safety area.
+There are some FAQ’s available from this page as well.
 They include:

 The registration is per manufacturer and NOT per product, so once you have registered your company you do not need to re-register for every product.